1. Kempten University of Applied Sciences

 Modules 1 to 6 are all assessed by examination, consisting of two to three parts, usually in the form of written examinations.
 Other forms of assessment are used such as oral examinations and written papers.

-The master’s thesis and accompanying group seminar (“colloquium”) are the assignments completed for semester 3.
+The master’s thesis and accompanying group seminar (“colloquium”) are the assignments completed for semester 3 (module 7).

 Further information about examinations and the downloads for examination announcements (examiners/resources plan) and the examination schedule can be found here.